Welsh language: Wales

-Welsh has been spoken continuously in Wales throughout history, but by 1911 it had become a minority language, spoken by 43.5 percent of the population.
+Welsh has been spoken continuously in Wales throughout history.
+By 1911, however, it had become a minority language, spoken by 43.5 per cent of the population.
 While this decline continued over the following decades, the language did not die out.
+The smallest number of speakers was recorded in 1981 with 503,000 although the lowest percentage was recorded in the most recent census in 2021 at 17.8 per cent.
 By the start of the 21st century, numbers began to increase once more, at least partly as a result of the increase in Welsh-medium education.